 BIO

 Benjamin Velez is a composer/lyricist, a Miami native, and Columbia University graduate where he studied film and wrote the 114th Annual Varsity Show "Morningside Hates."
-He has been a member of the BMI workshop since 2010 and won the Jerry Harrington Award for Outstanding Creative Achievement in 2012.
-His original musical "Afterland" has been workshopped at the Yale Institute for Musical Theater in 2014 and had a reading at the York Theater in 2016 directed by Mark Brokaw.
+He is a member of the BMI workshop where he won the Jerry Harrington Award for Outstanding Creative Achievement in 2012.
+His original musicals, including "AFTERLAND," “BOOMERANGS", “BORDERLINE,” and “LOST CITY RADIO,” have been developed at the Yale Institute for Musical Theater, NYMF, Dixon Place, Ars Nova, Joe's Pub, the Civilians, 54 Below, New York Stage And Film, and the York Theater, among others.

-His musical Borderline, about Borderline Personality Disorder, written with Aryanna Garber, was the 2018 recipient of the Weston New Musical Award, was developed in the 2018-2019 Dramatist Guild Foundation Fellows program, and opened the 2019 O’Neill National Musical Theater Conference.
-His new musical Kiss My Aztec, written with John Leguizamo, Tony Taccone, and David Kamp, had its world premiere at Berkeley Rep in May of 2019, followed by the La Jolla Playhouse in September 2019.
-It had its East Coast premiere in June 2022 at Hartford Stage.
+His musical Borderline, about Borderline Personality Disorder, written with Aryanna Garber, was the 2018 recipient of the Weston New Musical Award, developed in the 2018-2019 Dramatist Guild Foundation Fellows program, and opened the 2019 O’Neill National Musical Theater Conference.
+His new musical Kiss My Aztec, written with John Leguizamo, Tony Taccone, and David Kamp, has been presented at Berkeley Rep (2019) La Jolla Playhouse (2019), and Hartford Stage (2022).

 Benjamin wrote music and lyrics for a new adaptation of Shakespeare’s The Tempest for the Public Theater’s Public Works program that premiered at Shakespeare in the Park at the Delacorte Theater in Central Park in August 2023.

-He is currently writing an original commission for La Jolla Playhouse with playwright Harrison David Rivers and writing the score for an adaptation of Real Women Have Curves with Joy Huerta, book by Lisa Loomer, directed by Sergio Trujillo.
-Real Women Have Curves premiered at the American Repertory Theater (ART) in Cambridge in December 2023.
+He is currently writing an original commission for La Jolla Playhouse with playwright Harrison David Rivers, as well as writing the score for an adaptation of Real Women Have Curves with Joy Huerta, book by Lisa Loomer, with Nell Benjamin, and directed by Sergio Trujillo.
+Real Women Have Curves premiered at the American Repertory Theater (ART) in Cambridge in December 2023, and will open on Broadway in April 2025!

 Benjamin was honored to receive the 2019 Fred Ebb Award and be a 2020 recipient of the Jonathan Larson Grant.
 He was the 2023 recipient of the Stephen Schwartz Award.